 If you've been thinking about incorporating a new look that's perfectly rustic, read on for 30 farmhouse kitchen backsplash ideas to satisfy your craving for rural charm.

 1. Use neutral colors for a modern farmhouse kitchen idea.

 It's true — modern farmhouse kitchens are typically light and bright, so opt for a kitchen backsplash in a neutral shade, such as white or gray, to bring an airy quality to your space.
 Laura and Nora of Our Food Stories worked together on this kitchen using neutral colors as the base of their design, which keeps the space feeling open.
 Complete the look with a DIY wall-mounted brass rail to hang your fave utensils and pans.

 Follow the lead of Claude Monet's kitchen, captured by photographer Carley Summers, and bring a few antique elements — such as vintage wall tile and industrial lighting — into your cook space.
 The full-height kitchen backsplash featured in this rustic design is made up of a classic blue and white patterned tile complemented by hanging copper saucepans, which is reminiscent of farmhouses in the French countryside.

 3. Choose subtle patterns.

-Cement tile is pretty popular in farmhouse kitchens, and thanks to the versatility of said tile, there's pretty much a look to suit everyone and every space.
-Subtle patterns and neutral color schemes will keep your kitchen backsplash looking classic (take note of this design scheme by LBF interiors).
+Cement tile is quite popular in farmhouse kitchens, and thanks to the versatility of said backsplash tile, there's pretty much a look to suit everyone and every space.
+Subtle patterns and neutral color schemes will keep your backsplash looking classic.
+Take note of this kitchen design scheme by LBF Interiors.